 This is a follow up story for Knee Deep Limited LLC.
-If you're interested in reading how they got started, published almost 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello there ladies and gents.
 My name is Garret “Buddy” Lamp, and I am the Top Brass Dignitary of Knee Deep Limited; more widely known as Muff Waders.
 Taylor “Earl” Nees is the Top Brass Dignitary Chancellor of our start-up.
 As founders, owners, and the only “employees” of the company, we figured it’d be fun to give ourselves unique job titles.
 You’ll notice very quickly that we like to keep things laid back, funny, and out of the ordinary.
 We invented and sell two pieces of clothing that are made for working outdoors and being the life of the party.

 Our original product is the Muff Wader.
 A pair of work bibs/overalls that have many features to store drinks.
 The main attraction of the Waders in the insulated 6-pack cooler located on the chest.
 These Muff Waders are in fact, the only bibs made for work AND play.
 Staying on that theme, we created a pair of Muff ‘Spenders.
 You guessed it, the first-ever suspenders made for work AND play.
 Today, we are averaging $40,000 in sales per month.
 Our sales have increased dramatically due to our recent appearance on Shark Tank.

 Tell us about what you’ve been up to!
 Has the business been growing?